Our largest expedition backpack for your biggest adventures

 The T-100 is our most gargantuan, expedition backpack.
 While its legacy lines are identifiable, it incorporates our latest fabrications and design updates.
-The core features and top-loading design stay true to its Terraplane little brother, yet you’ll find significant advancements in construction and materials.
+The core features and top-loading design stay true to its Terraplane little brother, yet you’ll find significant advancements in construction and materials – it incorporates our latest material suite, new Astral Frame, five-point lumbar belt system, and fit and sizing.
 The T-100 represents both our heritage – in a plus size – as well as our latest, Load Carriage™ vision.

-- Side zip for easy access without unpacking
+- Side zip for easy access to main bag without unpacking

 - Hydration reservoir compatible

 - YKK® zippers